dagger/dagger/docs/learn/107-kubernetes.md

 # todoapp-service   NodePort    10.96.225.114   <none>        80:32658/TCP   11m
 ```

-Next step is to transpose it in Cue.
+The next step is to transpose it in Cue.
 Before continuing, clean everything:

 ```shell
 kubectl delete -f k8s/